Our Lembongan Island 🏝️🏠 Guesthouse Saga

 The resort is home to 8 huts, located in a lush and well-maintained garden area, with a good-sized swimming pool.

 The first hut they offered us was Hut No.1, located just behind the restaurant.
 The hut was fine, with a comfortable bed, safe box, mosquito net and outdoor bathroom.
-The only problems were the air conditioner, which wasn’t cooling the hut sufficiently, and the front door which didn’t close properly.
+The only minor hiccups?
+The air conditioner was more of a decorative fan, and the front door had a charming habit of not quite closing.

 However, the staff happily moved us to another of their huts, where everything worked fine.